ibm-cloud-docs/vpc/bs_snapshots_about.md

 Second-generation storage volumes can range in size from 1 TB to 32 TB.
 You can create a snapshot of the entire volume without capacity restrictions.

 You can use your snapshots to create second-generation volumes in the region where the snapshot is.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
-Similarly, a snapshot from a first-generation volume can't be used to create a volume with the 'sdp' profile.
+Similarly, a snapshot from a first-generation volume can't be used to create a volume with the `sdp` profile.

 You can also create a cross-region copy of a snapshot in in Sydney, Sao Paulo, Osaka, and London regions.
 Cross-region copies of snapshots taken of encrypted volumes or snapshots over 10 TB are not supported in this release.